HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 # PRIO 1

 - Implementation of looking for the word yes or no is not robust enough.
 Firstly, if a word has yes or no in it we get True.
 On the other hand, we are already limiting it with max token=1.
 Secondly, np.any returns True even when we have one reply with yes (no) and majority of the replies are not yes (no).
+Use percentage for Yes / No, take highest.
 - <s>AdvisorGPT seems to be more aware of the collected data than SupervisorGPT.
 Maybe, just consult to AdvisorGPT about the investor profile rather than SupervisorGPT.</s>Done.
 - Catch *End of conversation*
 - Moderate risk may confuse bot
 - How much chatter should it be able to deal with / confusion with mortgage/leasing
-- Use percentage for Yes / No, take highest
 - Catch "As a language model AI..." / "consult a financial advisor"
--

 # PRIO 2
 - Overlapping age/income range should be questioned by Advisor.